 What is the sign of salt build-up?

-You have to repot in fresh soil if your soil has accumulated any salts after using tap water or over-fertilization.
+You must repot in fresh soil if your soil has accumulated any salts after tap water or over-fertilization.
 You will notice white residue on the soil or pot surface.

 Conclusion About Monstera Spruceana Care